 The file is free format; the only restriction is that there can be at most one entry on a line.
-The first field in the file is the [bondedtypes] field, which is followed by four numbers, indicating the interaction type for bonds, angles, dihedrals, and improper dihedrals.
+The first field in the file is the [ bondedtypes ] field, which is followed by four numbers, indicating the interaction type for bonds, angles, dihedrals, and improper dihedrals.
 The file contains residue entries, which consist of atoms and (optionally) bonds, angles, dihedrals, and impropers.
 The charge group codes denote the charge group numbers.
 Atoms in the same charge group should always be ordered consecutively.
 When using the hydrogen database with pdb2gmx for adding missing hydrogens (see 5.6.4), the atom names defined in the .rtp entry should correspond exactly to the naming convention used in the hydrogen database.
 The atom names in the bonded interaction can be preceded by a minus or a plus, indicating that the atom is in the preceding or following residue respectively.
 Explicit parameters added to bonds, angles, dihedrals, and impropers override the standard parameters in the .itp files.
 This should only be used in special cases.
 Instead of parameters, a string can be added for each bonded interaction.
 This is used in GROMOS-96 .rtp files.
-These strings are copied to the topology file and can be replaced by force field parameters by the C-preprocessor in grompp using #define statements.
+These strings are copied to the topology file and can be replaced by force-field parameters by the C-preprocessor in grompp using #define statements.

 pdb2gmx automatically generates all angles.
-This means that for the gmx.ff force field, the [angles] field is only useful for overriding .itp parameters.
-For the GROMOS-96 force field the interaction number of all angles need to be specified.
+This means that for most force fields the [ angles ] field is only useful for overriding .itp parameters.
+For the GROMOS-96 force field the interaction number of all angles needs to be specified.

 pdb2gmx automatically generates one proper dihedral for every rotatable bond, preferably on heavy atoms.
-When the [dihedrals] field is used, no other dihedrals will be generated for the bonds corresponding to the specified dihedrals.
+When the [ dihedrals ] field is used, no other dihedrals will be generated for the bonds corresponding to the specified dihedrals.
 It is possible to put more than one dihedral function on a rotatable bond.
+In the case of CHARMM27 FF pdb2gmx can add correction maps to the dihedrals using the default -cmap option.
+Please refer to 4.10.4 for more information.

 pdb2gmx sets the number of exclusions to 3, which means that interactions between atoms connected by at most 3 bonds are excluded.
 Pair interactions are generated for all pairs of atoms that are separated by 3 bonds (except pairs of hydrogens).
-When more interactions need to be excluded, or some pair interactions should not be generated, an [exclusions] field can be added, followed by pairs of atom names on separate lines.
+When more interactions need to be excluded, or some pair interactions should not be generated, an [ exclusions ] field can be added, followed by pairs of atom names on separate lines.
 All non-bonded and pair interactions between these atoms will be excluded.